Dora Plus grant for Master`s students

-- First payment is done in October 2020 (after signing the agreement).
-For 2nd year students at first chance after signing the agreement.
+- First payment is done in October 2021 (after signing the agreement).

 The English taught programmes are listed here, yet the Dora grant is applicable only for those programmes that have studies carried out in Estonia, not abroad or in the format of e-learning.